porterwilcox/supervised-learning/README.md

 ## Overview

 This repository is my final project for CU Boulder's CSCA 5622: Supervised Learning course.
-I demonstrate the application of supervised learning techniques for classification tasks.
-The project is structured around Jupyter Notebooks for exploratory data analysis, model development, and evaluation.
+I demonstrate the application of supervised learning techniques for classification tasks and practice exploratory data analysis, model development, and evaluation.

 ## Dataset